yuchi1989/ssltimer/README.md

 #### Peak Feature
 <img src="https://github.com/yuchi1989/ssltimer/blob/master/result/figure_22.png" width="500">

-The figure above is example result of timing the RSA decryption of all the possible combination of the top two bits.
+The figure above is an example result of timing the RSA decryption of all the possible combination of the top two bits.
 The peak feature of the result is  [1, 0, 1, 0].
 1 means peak while 0 means not peak.
 Then we will do the timing twice, get two peak features and compute the variance

 For example, if we get same peak feature for two consecutive timing as follows.
 Then we will get 0 mean variance.
 First round:
 Peak feature [1, 0, 1, 0]
 Second round: